ragnarok85/FEEL/README.md

 # FEEL

-FEEL: Frame for the Integration of Entity Extraction and Linking systems
+FEEL is a framework for the Integration of Entity Extraction and Linking systems.